website top

 MONDAY | MARCH 9th | 10:00 to 11:30 AM

-The Journey of Building or Buying Your Forever Home
+The Journey of Building, Buying, or Retrofitting Your Forever Home

 Many retirees build, buy, or remodel a home with the expectation that it will be their “forever home.”
 But here’s the reality: what works at earlier stages of life may not work at later stages.
 Fast forward 5, 10, or 15 years, and the home you thought was perfect may no longer meet your needs.